 The short answer to this is YES.
 North Carolina allows uninsured drivers to be sued.
 Your personal assets, such as a car, home, boat, etc., can be used to pay for a crash victim’s personal injuries.
 That is why it is so essential to make sure that you have car insurance if you are driving on the roads of Charlotte, North Carolina.
 Car insurance helps protect your assets from being seized if you get into a crash and cause personal injury or property damage to another person or their vehicle.

 Penalties For Driving Uninsured In North Carolina

 You must contact the North Carolina Department of Motor Vehicles directly to explain a lapse in coverage or show proof of new insurance.
-You must pay penalties and fees within 10 days of notice, or the DMV will revoke your license plates.
+Failure to do so could result in your registration being suspended until you can prove or establish you are properly insured.

 If you have been involved in a car crash and were not insured at the time, you could have your license suspended for up to one year.
 Additionally, North Carolina drivers can receive three points on their driving record.
 If you have been in a car accident in Charlotte, North Carolina and either you or the other driver was uninsured, please do not hesitate to contact us.
 The Law Offices of Jason E. Taylor, P.C.
 Our experienced car accident attorneys in Charlotte are here to assist you.